Go Tri Improve Your Front Crawl Sessions

 Players then need to create an account online, connect their card to their player profile and they’re ready to start.

-A map, available online or from the distribution points, shows players where each ‘Beat Box’ is situated and will help people plot their route and get going.
+A map, available from the distribution points, shows players where each ‘Beat Box’ is situated and will help people plot their route and get going.

 Once a player has located a Beat Box, they need to use their card like a contactless payment card, hovering it close to the box until the box beeps and flashes.
 You need to visit at least two different Beat Boxes within an hour to score points – 10 points for each box – then 10 points for each subsequent box visited within the next hour.